dkanade1/Capstone_project_Part_3_DA_Deepti_Kanade/README.md

 Process finished with exit code 0
 ```
 ## Task 6: Chained Response Drafting
+A second LLM prompt was created to demonstrate prompt chaining.
 The structured aspect sentiment output from Task 5 was passed into a second
 LLM prompt to generate a customer-facing response.
 The drafting prompt was
 instructed to address the specific issues identified for each record rather